Package 'cleanepi'

 Description

-When the function is invoked without specifying the column names to be converted, the target columns are the ones returned by the scan_data() function.
+When this function is invoked without specifying the column names to be converted, the target columns are the ones returned by the scan_data() function.
 Furthermore, it identifies columns where the proportion of numeric values is at least twice the percentage of character values and performs the conversion in them.
+The function internally makes call of the main function from the numberize package.

 Usage